-Interest rates on cash balances, over recent years, have remained low which has resulted in this being a more efficient use of cash to invest in the capital programme rather than taking additional external debt.
+Interest rates on cash balances have historically remained low which has resulted in this being a more efficient use of cash to invest in the capital programme rather than taking additional external debt.
+Whilst the interest rate environment has changed significantly during the last 2 years the cost of external borrowing has also increased which continues to support the use of internal cash.

 The use of internal cash is an approach that has been undertaken successfully during the last few financial years.